 You’ve got street food that’s a whole level of awesome, with everything from those legendary Danish hot dogs to cool, trendy spots like Torvehallerne and Reffen where you can munch on all sorts of goodies.

 But it’s not just about street eats.
-The food scene here is super diverse.
+The food scene here is super diverse and street food provides a cheaper alternative in Copenhagen, which is generally expensive.

 You’ll find cozy cafes serving up comfort food, traditional Danish dishes in family-run spots, and yes, those high-end places where the chefs are doing some really wild stuff with food.